-Malfunction of your external drive, USB stick, or mouse
+- Malfunction of your external drive, USB stick, or a mouse

 Step-by-step hard drive recovery using Disk Utility

-  To start recovering your hard drive with Disk Utility, restart your Mac.
+To repair your hard drive with Disk Utility, first, you need to restart your Mac.
 Just click the Apple logo in the top left corner of your screen and select Restart.

 All the magic begins once you hear the startup chime.
 Press and hold down Command + R keys until you see the Apple logo.

 Next, select the Disk Utility tool in the new window and click Continue.

 Now we are all set up and ready to repair a hard drive on a Mac, and the best and most efficient way to do so is to fix Volumes, then Containers, then Disks.